This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Threats to Garter Snake Populations

-Garter snakes face real challenges that threaten their survival.
+Garter snakes face serious threats that disrupt their survival.

 Conservation Efforts for Garter Snakes